FaustVX/PrimaryParameter/README.md

 ## Description
 Using a `Field` or `RefField` or `Property` attribute on parameters.

-Automaticaly generate `private readonly` fields or `private readonly ref readonly` fields or `public` properties.
+Automatically generate `private readonly` fields or `private readonly ref readonly` fields or `public` properties.

 Forbid the use of primary constructor's parameters.